max-sym/react-booking-form/README.md

 # React Booking Form 🔥

-Flexible React library for creating booking forms such as on hotel, restaurant, transport and such websites with location search, calendar inputs, guest fields and much more.
+Customizable React library for creating booking forms such as on hotel, restaurant, transport services websites with location, calendar, and guest fields + much more.

 ![Imgur](https://i.imgur.com/JsZdqht.gif)